adixxov/Applied_AI_Course/class_01/README.md

 ## 🔖 Models Evaluation

 Consider an anti-spam model that predicts whether a received email is spam or not and automatically sends spam emails to a junk folder.
 One simple measure of evaluating performance is accuracy:

+Precision(class c) = number of instances of class c correctly identified as class c / total number of instances the classifier identifies as class c
+This shows reliability of your algorithm.

+Recall(class c) = number of instances of class c correctly identified as class c / total number of actual instances of class c in the set
+This shows the coverage of your algorithm.

 ![image](https://github.com/user-attachments/assets/92e27b2a-9bb6-43c4-9116-e48728bf10c8)
 ![image](https://github.com/user-attachments/assets/61ba3478-89e8-4a6b-8e0e-4471f08eaf29)